 You may know Kratom by its street names: Thang, Kakuam, Thom, Ketum, Biak-Biak, and Krypton (this one also contains O-Desmethyltramadol).

-A cross-sectional survey in the United States identified the most commonly consumed form to be kratom powder with a beverage or food [R].
+Kratom is widely available via online stores in the form of a powder, extract, pill, or dried leaves.
+A cross-sectional survey in the United States identified the most commonly consumed form to be kratom powder with a beverage or food [10, 11].